Confidential Machine Learning on Untrusted Platforms: A Survey: Hybrid Composition

 Table \ref{tab:switch_cmp} provides some examples of switching between cryptographic primitives in well-known CML approaches.
-These switchings lead to simplification of the CML framework and cost optimizations as explained in the ``Justification'' column of the table.
+These switchings lead to simplification of the CML framework and cost optimizations, as explained in the ``Justification'' column of the table.
 The ABY framework \cite{demmler15} covers different adapter-like switching protocols for the multi-party computation settings, where two servers hold the training data as arithmetic, boolean, or Yao's garbled shares.
-This work, however, does not include the switch from and to the homomorphic encryption schemes.
+The ABY3 \cite{mohassel18_aby3} and BLAZE\cite{patra20} framework extend the switches to 3-party scenarios.
+These works, however, do not cover the switching from and to the homomorphic encryption schemes.

-\textbf{Manual vs. Automated Composition.} Most existing CML approaches that embrace the hybrid composition strategy \cite{mohassel17,sharma19,sharma18tkde,niko13sp} are manually composed as there are myriads of problem-specific details to address.
+\textbf{Manual vs. Automated Composition.} Most existing CML approaches using the hybrid composition strategy \cite{mohassel17,sharma19,sharma18tkde,niko13sp} are manually composed as there are myriads of problem-specific details to address.
 A line of research explores the possibility of automatically composing the CML frameworks \cite{dreier11,henecka10}.
 Although promising, the automatic composition strategy of Dreier and Kerschbaum \cite{dreier11} depends on the availability of an extensive performance matrix for the different confidential versions of the target algorithms' components.
 Henecka et al. \cite{henecka10} propose the TASTY compiler that automatically compiles a given machine learning problem as a mixture of garbled circuits and homomorphic encryption in a secure two-party computation framework.
-However, the process is still not fully automated - it requires a privacy expert to design and specify the components together with the recommended mappings.
+However, the process is still not fully automated - it requires a privacy expert to design and specify the components as well as the recommended mappings.

-\emph{\textbf{Gap.} Due to the high complexity of formulating the component-wise costs and profiling the switching costs, the automated composition approaches are not fully mature yet.
+\emph{\textbf{Gap.} Due to the high complexity of formulating the component-wise costs and profiling the switching costs, the automated composition approaches are not yet fully mature.
 More importantly, as we will see in the next section, the construction of a practical CML solution involves one more crucial step that automated composition methods cannot help much.
 One must establish an in-depth understanding and analysis of the target ML algorithm to redesign a ``crypto-friendly'' algorithm. }